TaceoLabs/zkllvm-mlir-assigner/tests/README.md

 [ONNX documentation](https://github.com/onnx/onnx/blob/main/docs/Operators.md).

 **Note:** This project is under active development.
 Expect drastic changes in the future.
-Our goal is to support every ONNX operation supported by ONNX-MLIR (as long as it is applicable for ZK).
+We aim to support every ONNX operation supported by ONNX-MLIR (as long as it is applicable for ZK).

 | Op                            |    zkML Support    | ONNX-MLIR support  | Limitations                               |